What Is the Best Bird Deterrent In 2023?

 Bird spikes and netting are barriers you can put up over open and semi-open areas to prevent birds from entering them.

-Bird netting helps provide a barrier that blocks the flight path of the birds while providing a thin cross-section area that they can’t land on it.
+Bird netting helps provide a barrier that blocks the flight path of the birds while providing a thin cross-section area that they can’t land on.
 A common material used in constructing the netting is fish wire.

 Pros: netting is an effective bird control solution;